 This doesn’t mean that you should enroll in a college program or start a Ph.D.
 Nor does it mean your cognitive reserves are low if you didn’t get an advanced degree in school.

 Your cognitive reserves depend on how much time you spent studying in your life.
 This usually correlates with years spent in school, but it doesn’t have to.

-Keeping your brain as active as possible through mentally stimulating activities, especially later in life, can help keep Alzheimer’s disease at bay.
+Keeping your brain as active as possible through mentally stimulating activities, especially later in life, is also hypothesized to help keep Alzheimer’s disease at bay.

-Mental activity helps prevent or delay the onset of dementia and other cognitive disorders that come with aging.
-Stimulating your brain increases connections between brain cells, the size of the brain, and the health of white matter (which ties the brain cells together) [10, 11].
+Researchers say that mental activity may help prevent or delay the onset of dementia and other cognitive disorders that come with aging.
+Research suggests that stimulating the brain this way might increase connections between brain cells, the size of the brain, and the health of white matter (which sort of works to “tie” brain cells together) [36, 37].

 Reading, playing games, doing puzzles or even dancing are great for helping elderly people stay sharp.
-Think of the brain as a muscle and apply the “use it or lose it” principle to maintain a healthy brain [12, 13].
+Some scientists say we should think of the brain as a muscle and apply the “use it or lose it” principle to maintain its health [38, 39].

 7) Reduce Stress

-Find out how to inhibit your stress response and reduce cortisol in this post.
+Read about factors that may inhibit the stress response and reduce cortisol in this post.